iszak/hn/README.md

 ## Suggestions
 - There is some duplication on checking for child nodes, node types, etc. Function composition could be used to chain errors together.
 - Extract out DOM tree manipulation functions, e.g. prevSiblingsUntil, hasAttributeKey, findNode into separate package.
 These could easily be used in other applications.
 Personally, I prefer using CSS selectors into of manually selecting children.
+- Better indication if a post is an advertisement instead of checking for -1 in points/comments
+- Redirect errors to stderr instead of stdout